videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/participant-class/events.md

 ### media-state-changed()

-- `media-state-changed` is a callback which gets triggered whenever a participant's video, audio is disabled or enabled.
+- `media-state-changed` is a callback which gets triggered whenever a participant's video or audio is disabled or enabled.

 #### Example